QWxleA/QWxleA.github.io/content/posts/hugo-and-ngrok-for-fun-and-profit.md

 > ngrok allows you to expose a web server running on your local machine to the internet.
 Just tell ngrok what port your web server is listening on.

+Installatuin is simple, just download from [here](https://ngrok.com/download), and put in your path.

 Forwarding a local hugo session is as simple as:

 ```shell